 Choral Matins and Choral Evensong

 At St Martin's we value our long-standing choral tradition.
 This is shown off to its best effect when we hold Choral Matins and Choral Evensong.
-The structure of the services and the words used are the traditional ones which have been in use in the Church of England since the Reformation.
+The structure of the services and the words used are mostly the traditional ones which have been in use in the Church of England since the Reformation.
 The Word of God is read and preached on these occasions and the Choir lead the singing throughout, encouraging the congregation to participate as well as offering additional time for prayer and reflection.
 All are very welcome and the service lasts around an hour.

 An opportunity to explore, discuss & reflect on your own questions, social & ethical issues, & the Christian faith in an informal setting over cake and coffee or a cup of tea.
 All welcome.

 This is a programme of thought-provoking presentations and events.
 The presentations are based on the idea that there are some things that cannot easily be contained within the slot allocated to the sermon!
-The Programme for 2014 includes a wide range of subjects from Science and Religion to The Art of the Stonemason, from Flower Arranging to Gilding.
+The Programme usually includes a wide range of subjects from Science and Religion to The Art of the Stonemason, from Flower Arranging to Gilding.
 The full programme is available here and at the back of the Church.